-FYE requires all peer leaders to teach one extended orientation lesson.
+FYE requires all peer leaders to teach one lesson, preferably on Campus & Community Engagement.
 However, the faculty member and peer leader have a great deal of flexibility when it comes to deciding other peer leader roles in the course.
 See below for more information about possible ways to utilize your peer leader in FYE 1220, as well as the classroom presentation requirement.

 Classroom Presentation Requirement

-In an effort to help students gain presentation experience, FYE requires all peer leaders to teach one lesson on their own in extended orientation.
-In the past, FYE has recommended this lesson to be time management; now, peer leaders can teach any lesson agreed to by their faculty members, as long as it fits the course outcomes.
-To read more about how we train peer leaders to teach, check out the Training tab.
+In an effort to help students gain presentation experience, FYE requires all peer leaders to teach one lesson on their own.
+While there is no specific lesson peer leaders are required to teach, peer leaders received training on teaching a lesson associated with the Campus & Community Engagement module created by FYE.
+To read more about how we train peer leaders to teach, check out the training tab.

 Potential Peer Leader Roles